Welcome to the minefield.

 How to Use a Landmine

 A landmine allows you to use the barbell in different ways.
 The most common use of a landmine is for overhead presses, but you can hit your body head to toe in so many creative ways with this bad boy.
-Here are some exercises you can do with a landmine.

 - Overhead presses/landmine presses (single arm or both arms; standing or on one knee)